 I had the coveted MRI done and you need to really hold on to your seat for this one.
 Ready?
 It showed……nothing!
 That’s right, it showed a perfect sacroiliac joint with zero inflammation.
-I could die from frustration, but my body will take that task over soon enough (Jk’in, I plan on being a pain in hubby’s ass for many more decades).
+I could die from frustration, but my body will take that task over soon enough (Jk’in!)

 I am, however, pretty devastated.
 I’m still in pain, 5 months later and I won’t see my rheumy for another 2 weeks.
 Also, today it hurt when I bent slightly to the side to wipe my butt.
 The same pain as when I was in the shower and went to wash my butt.
 I’m beginning to worry about my butthole’s future cleanliness.
 I mean, at this point, I can’t be the only one wondering this.
 Btw, this site is full of TMI.
-You will know so much about the inner workings of my head, we are practically family.
+You will know so much about the inner workings of my head reading these.
+I mean, we are practically family now.

 Come in for a hug, you!